eduardos2in/-Portfolio/README.md

   <section class="about">
     <h2>About Me</h2>
     <p>Im a junior at Mt.
 Eden High school i am 17 years of age.
-I never liked coding but that made me realize that its not so bad after all.
-But I am more intrested in is soccer i've been playing for the last 14 years of my life.</p>
+I never liked coding, but that made me realize that it's not so bad after all.
+I didn't mind the coding, but I was more interested in sports more than anything else.</p>
   </section>

 <section class="projects">